SLINGhub/MSOrganiser/README.md

-With the addition of the [`MSTemplate_Creator`](https://github.com/SLINGhub/MSTemplate_Creator), the software is also able to normalize the peak area with respect to the internal standard’s peak area as well as calculate the concentration of the analytes.
+With the addition of the [`MSTemplate_Creator`](https://github.com/SLINGhub/MSTemplate_Creator), the software is also able to normalize the peak area with respect to the internal standard’s peak area and calculate the concentration of the analytes.

 # Table of Content